MicrosoftDocs/azure-docs/articles/machine-learning/how-to-move-workspace.md

 * Manual workspace move (across different regions).
 You have to copy the resources associated with the workspace - storage, container registry, etc. - to the new region.
 Then recreate the workspace in the new region.

 * Moving a workspace that has private endpoints configured is supported.
 The private endpoints are disconnected and transitive private endpoints are recreated after the move.
-However, you are responsible for approving the new private endpoints (including the workspace private endpoint) after the move.
+However, you're responsible for approving the new private endpoints (including the workspace private endpoint) after the move.

 ## Limitations

-* Workspace move is not meant for replicating workspaces, or moving individual assets such as models or datasets from one workspace to another.
+* Workspace move isn't meant for replicating workspaces, or moving individual assets such as models or datasets from one workspace to another.
 * Workspace move doesn't support migration across Azure regions.
 * Workspace move doesn't support migration across Azure Active Directory tenants.